News / Analysis

 Chinese indices are up between 1.72% (Shanghai Composite) and 2.84% (Shenzhen) this morning as index futures begin to fall.
 The Hang Seng is down a ½% and the Nikkei – 2/3.

-In Hong Kong, Facebook and Google have reportedly suspended request processing by the government for user data after the enactment of Chinese security laws.
+In Hong Kong, Facebook and Google have reportedly suspended request processing by the government for user data after the enactment of Chinese A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. laws.

 The Yen is down 0.13% after registering a 16.2% contraction in overall household spending and a 2.1% reduction in cash earnings – both down from April’s data.
 The nation’s leading economic index received a preliminary 2-point addition for May.